danielpreotiuc/twitter-collection-utils/README.md

 # Twitter Collection Utilities

-<span style="text-color: red">This project is deprecated as it doesn't comply with the new Twitter API guidelines.
-I have started to recreate the same scripts in a separate project: https://github.com/danielpreotiuc/twitter-collection</span>
+*This project is deprecated as it doesn't comply with the new Twitter API guidelines.
+I have started to recreate the same scripts in a separate project: https://github.com/danielpreotiuc/twitter-collection*

 ## Description